 To supplement or not to supplement, that is the dilemma.
 Supplements nowadays are big business and there are multitudes of them out there.
-The consumer is faced with many options from good old vitamins and minerals, to all the rage superfoods.
+The consumer is faced with many options from good old vitamins and minerals, to all-the-rage superfoods.
 How to choose from this array of items that promise good health, vitality and vibrancy?
-The answer to this question is not a straightforward one but the following points might help you understand.
+The answer to this question is not straightforward but the following points might help you understand.

 Supplements are often promoted as derived from natural sources or food-based.
-The reality is that almost all vitamin supplements are made in labs and go through extensive processing, some more so than others, but at the end of the day, the vast majority of them are essentially of synthetic/lab origin to which other food-like substances are then added to make them look like and sound au naturel.
+The reality is that almost all vitamin supplements are made in labs and go through extensive processing, some more so than others, but the vast majority of them are essentially of synthetic/lab origin to which other food-like substances are then added to make them look like and sound natural.

 Supplement companies, and there are thousands of them, thrive on the principle of insecurity of the consumer.
 The consumer thinks that they are lacking important nutrients in their diet which then puts their health at risk.
 What better way of taking control of this shortage than by adding supplements.
 The fact is that at no other time in the history of humanity have people lived in so much abundance, dietary and otherwise.
 This, of course, is not the case the world over, but most people in the industrialized world are suffering from dietary excesses.
 Taking a few supplements here and there does not address the core issues.

 Vitamins & Minerals